George Reavey: London and the Second World War

 Just after publishing Echo's Bones, Reavey moved this agency and press to London.
 This move can be placed in a context of a general surrealist exodus from the French capital.
 Between 1934 and 1936, Trevelyan, David Gascoyne, Herbert Read, Roland Penrose and E. L. T. Mesens made similar moves.
 As a result, London became a hub of surrealist-related exhibitions and publishing.
 Reavey found himself extremely active in this scene, collecting paintings, contributing to Read's Surrealism (1936) and representing authors via the Bureau.
 His most notable client was Beckett, whose novel Murphy Reavey (unsuccessfully) attempted to place with a publisher.

 To coincide with the opening of the International Surrealist Exhibition in 1936, Europa Press published Thorns of Thunder, the first collection of English translations of poems by Paul Éluard to appear.
 The book featured a drawing by Pablo Picasso and a preface by Read, and the translators included Reavey, Beckett, Devlin, Gascoyne, Man Ray and Ruthven Todd.The press produced four more books, one each by Devlin, Coffey and Charles Henri Ford and Reavey's Quixotic Perquisitions (1939).

 With the outbreak of World War II, Reavey first went to the Soviet occupied zone of Poland to rescue his mother.
 He then closed down the press and bureau and joined the Foreign Office, serving in Madrid and the Soviet Union.
 Returning to London in 1945, he published Soviet Literature Today (1946) and on the back of this book he was able to move to New York to teach Russian literature.

 Later life and work

 Apart from occasional trips to Paris, London, Dublin and Belfast, Reavey lived out his life in the United States, where he published a number of important translations, including Alexander Esenin-Volpin's A Leaf of Spring (1961), Fyodor Abramov's New Life: A Day on a Collective Farm (1963), the bilingual anthology The New Russian Poets 1953 – 1968 (1968) and contributions to Yevgeny Yevtushenko's Stolen Apples (1972).

 As a poet, Reavey fell more or less out of the public eye after moving to the States.
 However, he continued to publish collections including Colours of Memory (1955) and Seven Seas (1971).
 This latter was issued by Coffey from his Advent Press imprint.
 A group of seven Reavey poems were printed in the 1971 1930s special issue of The Lace Curtain and he was represented in John Montague's Faber Book of Irish Verse (1974).

+Personal life

+In 1937, Reavey married Gwynedd Vernon, an artist and painter.
+The couple divorced in 1950.

+In August 1949, Reavey meet the artist, poet and philosopher I. Rice Pereira.
+On 9 September 1950 Perieira and Reavey married in London.
+Pereira left Reavey on 13 December 1955 and the couple divorced on 19 July 1959.

+In 1960, Reavy married the playwright and librettist Jean Bullowa (1917–1987).